 - Because you want the best chance to succeed, you want a small campus with a great faculty and history.

-There are many reasons to come to the School of Law at the University of Aberdeen to achieve your PhD in Law.
+There are many reasons to come to the School of Law at the University of Aberdeen to achieve your LLM by Research or your PhD in Law.
 We hope you find several good reasons listed here.
 For more good reasons, email us to be begin a conversation on how our School of Law can be a great solution for your PhD hopes and plans.

 Whatever your reason to study with us we promise to support you all the way.
 Our PhD Programme office has multiple staff and faculty who can help you at every step of your PhD adventure.